extrange/personal-blog/docs/blog-posts/2023-07-19-attractiveness.md

 This however, depends on the following assumptions, which are not always true:

 -   The weights $w_i$ we assign to each property, are the same from person to person.
 -   Certain properties are correlated, and the score of a property can actually influence the weight of that or other properties.
-For example, if you like music, you may give a professional pianist a higher weight in $P_music$.
+For example, if you like music, you may give a professional pianist a higher weight in $P_{music}$.
-- People actually (consciously or not) rate other people using such a model
+-   People actually (consciously or not) rate other people using such a model.

 If any of these assumptions don't hold, then the property of transitivity may not hold.